 - Battery life is about 18 hours on standby

 - Vibration mode is a plus

 The Dewalt DXFRS800 is designed for long-term listening outdoors.
 It is fantastic when used outdoors and while traveling.
 In terms of quality, they’re very premium and sound clear even at a great distance.

-Dewalt’s walkie talkies are a complete surprise package with their exceptional range coverage and superior sound quality!
-If you’re organizing a ski-trip of a group of 4-6, this pack of six seems like a fantastic choice.
+Dewalt’s walkie-talkies are a complete surprise package with their exceptional range coverage and superior sound quality!
+If you’re organizing a ski trip for a group of 4-6, this pack of six seems like a fantastic choice.
 Moreover, the six-slot charger facilitates the rapid charging of the six units.

 Another bonus is the battery, which lasts for 18 hours on standby.
 They’re also comfortable enough to carry in hand or store in the jacket pocket.
 The build quality indeed suggests decades of use to come!
 However, the belt clip was quite flimsy and disappointing as it came undone after a few weeks of use.